JingyiBi/GDIM32-Final-AAA/README.md

 If we want to change the core interaction logic, like changing the interaction key from I to E, we only need to update it in the base class instead of every subclass.
 This makes the code easier to manage and reduces the chance of bugs.

 #### 3. Singleton Pattern
-We used the Singleton pattern to complement these core patterns, ensuring global access to critical managers (for example: DeliveryManager, GameProgress) without messy FindObjectOfType calls.
+We used the Singleton pattern so different scripts could easily access important managers like DeliveryManager and GameProgress without needing to repeatedly search for them.

 Where We Used This in Our Game Code？